CoderDennis/holidays/README.md

 Also, if you have suggestions for anything I've done that doesn't make sense or could be done better, please let met know or send a pull request.

-## Compiling

-The `Holidays` module must be recompiled whenever changes are made to a definition module.
-When the `holiday` macro is called, the holiday is appended to the `@holidays` attribute of the main `Holidays` module.
-If it's already been compiled, you'll see an error like:

-    == Compilation error on file lib/holidays/definitions/us.ex ==
-    ** (ArgumentError) could not call register_attribute on module Holidays because it was already compiled

-I've been fixing that by calling `mix clean` and then trying the compile again.